kalealex/effect-size-jdm/README.md

 # Judgments and Decisions from Visualizations of Effect Size

-This repository contains supplemental materials for the IEEE VIS 2020 submission, _Visual Reasoning Strategies and Satisficing: How Uncertainty Visualization Design Impacts Judgments of Effect Size_.
+This repository contains supplemental materials for the IEEE VIS 2020 paper, _Visual Reasoning Strategies for Effect Size Judgments and Decisions_.

 ## Contents

 Contents include study planning and analysis scripts, drafts of the paper, as well as code used to generate the figures and statistics presented in the paper.
 Many of the generated files such as images and model fit objects have been intentionally left out of the repo due to file size.
-The interfaces used to run the experiment are located in private subrepositories in order to protect database credentials.
-Please contact the first author for more information about the experimental interface.
+The interface code used to run the experiment is located in a private subrepository in order to protect database credentials.

 experiment/ - _files pertaining to the planning, analysis, and presentation of findings from the main experiment_
 - analysis/